The Components of a Web Development Team

 Crafting Team Writing Standards

-When multiple authors collaborate on web content, inconsistent tone, terminology, and formatting can undermine experiences.
+When multiple authors collaborate on web content, inconsistencies in tone, terminology, and formatting can undermine the overall experience.
 Creating shared reference docs conveys expected styles.
 Helpful standards include:

 Voice & Tone Guidelines